sirui-luo/CNN-dogs-vs-cats-image-classification/README.md

 <img width="823" alt="image" src="https://github.com/user-attachments/assets/cab2cb76-0bb9-4c2a-91b8-e9486aa23cb7" />

 ### 2. ResNet + XGBoosting
-In this model, ResNet serves as a fixed feature extractor, generating deep 2048-dimensional feature vectors.
+In this pipeline, ResNet serves as a fixed feature extractor, generating deep 2048-dimensional feature vectors.
 These features are then passed to an external XGBoost classifier, which captures nonlinear patterns and feature interactions more effectively than a single logistic layer, leading to improved performance on binary classification tasks.

 <img width="939" alt="image" src="https://github.com/user-attachments/assets/dac557fb-6f87-40f9-98c9-00ed9712a1ec" />

+### 3. ConvNeXt + logistic regression
+ConvNeXt is a modern CNN architecture inspired by transformer design principles, offering improved efficiency and performance on image classification tasks.
+In this pipeline, a pretrained ConvNeXt-Tiny model is fine-tuned by replacing its final classification layer for binary prediction.
+The model processes normalized 224×224 RGB images, and outputs softmax-based probabilities to distinguish two classes.